top of page

 You DO NOT need to be an Ancaster Velo member to participate in this ride.

-But you do need to register with the OCA.
+But you do need to sign a waiver.

 women's ride week